ShrutiMhambrey/ShrutiMhambrey/README.md

 🎓 I’m currently an MTech student in Artificial Intelligence & Data Science.
 📍 I’m learning how to use AI and data to understand problems and find useful solutions.
 💡 I’m just starting out, but I’m excited to explore Python, machine learning, and data analysis through small projects.
-🎓 I’m learning step-by-step through courses and hands-on projects.
+📚 I’m learning step-by-step through courses and hands-on practice.
 💻 You can see my progress and projects below!

 ---